 After deployment, your BTCPay Server needs to sync the blockchain.
-Depending on your machine configuration, bandwidth and the number of altcoins you added, this process usually takes between 1-7 days.
+Depending on your machine configuration, bandwidth and the number of altcoins you added, this process usually takes a few days.

-You will see the pop-up message showing the sync progress.
+Once your node begins to sync, you will see the pop-up message showing the sync progress in the right corner of your screen.
 When your node fully syncs, the pop-up disappears.

 If you're comfortable with using command line, you can use FastSync and synchronize your node faster.

-The first created account on your newly-created BTCPay Server is automatically an admin.
-You should register your admin account even if your node is not fully synced.
+The first created account on a newly-created BTCPay Server is automatically admin.
+You can register your admin account even if your node is not fully synced.

 To register, visit your BTCPay Server URL and click on the "Register" in the upper menu.
 Input your password and e-mail and click "Register" button.
 You will automatically be logged in.
 If you're using a third-party host, you may be asked to verify your e-mail address to register.